cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 >
 > 1. At home, reading a book.
 > 2. Training for a bicycle race.
-> 3. At the soccer game drinking beers with his friends - all of whom are MMA fighters and despise the other team.
+> 3. At the soccer game drinking beers with his friends — all of whom are MMA fighters that despise the other team.

 We'd like to pick the parameter that most likely gave rise to our data.
 This is the *maximum likelihood estimate*.
 Mathematically, we define it as: